Organisations supported by TNET to date

 The objective of the St John Paul II Catechist Association is to promote and teach catechesis at parish level and to provide a network of support for this work.
 At the very heart of our association is the desire to be actively involved in the Church's mission of bringing others into a closer personal relationship with Christ through spiritual formation and instruction in the central truths of the Catholic faith. "...the primordial mission of the Church is to proclaim God and to be his witness before the world...To prepare such witnesses, it is necessary for the Church to develop a profoundly religious catechesis, nourished on the Gospel, which will deepen man's encounter with God and forge a bond of permanent communion with him."
 General Directory for Catechesis, no 23

 St John Paul II Rosary Rally Society (Welcome Home)

-Direct evangelisation on streets and through Mind Body Spirit exhibition
+Direct evangelisation on the streets and through the Mind Body Spirit exhibition